 We expect all members of our academic community to uphold our standards of academic integrity and trust.
 Even before you arrive at Princeton, you will receive a copy of Rights, Rules, Responsibilities and the Honor Code to sign.

-As part of your ClassPath academic advising course, you’ll complete an online module on academic integrity and its importance as a value at Princeton.
-During Orientation, you will participate in a two-hour workshop on academic integrity.
-Your first-year writing seminar will then teach you the rules of citation in more detail.
+As part of Matriculation Online, you will complete an online course on academic integrity and its importance at Princeton.
+During Orientation, you will participate in a two-part conversation about academic integrity.
+Your writing seminar will then teach you the rules of citation in more detail.
 So, you will have all the knowledge to live up to Princeton’s highest purpose as an educational institution.